umbraco/UmbracoDocs/10/umbraco-workflow/getting-started/submitting-changes.md

 If the document varies by culture, the editor must select one or more variants to submit for approval.

-When a document is invariant, the variants selector is not displayed, and the approval flow follows the [default permissions inheritence pattern](./workflow-content-app#approval-flow-types).
+When a document is invariant, the variants selector is not displayed, and the approval flow follows the [default permissions inheritance pattern](./workflow-content-app#approval-flow-types).

 ![Request approval overlay](./images/approval-request-overlay-variants.png)